hosua/stuff/README.txt

-Here is a quick summary of what each program in the repository does
+Here is a quick summary of what each program here does
 ---------------------------------------------------------------------

 Autoclicker - A simple autoclicker that lets you choose a random click interval from a given range.